 (Ipsilateral Fractures of the Clavicle and Scapular Neck)

-A floating shoulder injury is when 2 of the shoulder bones are broken.
-The clavicle bone (collarbone) and the upper part of the scapula bone (shoulder blade) break.
-These breaks cause the shoulder to pull out of place and look like it is floating.
+A floating shoulder is a break in the clavicle bone (collarbone) and the upper part of the scapula bone (shoulder blade).
+The shoulder pulls out of place and looks like it is floating.

 Images may be taken of your shoulder.
 This can be done with: